Oncternal Therapeutics Inc. (ONCT) Beta Value: Understanding the Market Risk

 ONCT’s Market Performance

-Oncternal Therapeutics Inc. (ONCT) has seen a 5.88% rise in stock performance for the week, with a 5.26% gain in the past month and a -56.79% plunge in the past quarter.
-The volatility ratio for the week is 6.02%, and the volatility levels for the past 30 days are at 7.32% for ONCT.
-The simple moving average for the past 20 days is 7.21% for ONCT’s stock, with a -61.21% simple moving average for the past 200 days.
+Oncternal Therapeutics Inc. (ONCT) has experienced a 30.72% rise in stock performance for the past week, with a 37.74% rise in the past month, and a -44.29% drop in the past quarter.
+The volatility ratio for the week is 12.96%, and the volatility levels for the past 30 days are at 8.80% for ONCT.
+The simple moving average for the last 20 days is 28.63% for ONCT stock, with a simple moving average of -51.07% for the last 200 days.

 Analysts’ Opinion of ONCT